By Trudi Lebron, ScriptFlip

 In the absence of HR departments, it is on the leadership of an organization to create a culture of employee development, retention, and succession planning, and those in middle management must learn how to support their front line staff – even when those are contracted teaching artists- so they feel engaged, valued, and supported.
 To assist with these needs, the implementation of feedback software (https://www.qualtrics.com/employee-experience/360-degree-feedback/) to help with team development is crucial, as it can keep everyone on the same page and provide an area for potential improvements.

 Because that is difficult in the midst of running and organization and meeting deadlines, here is a brief list of ideas for how to do this that the group generated during the sessions:

-- Use development plans with all your staff.
+- Have a proper onboarding process to make your employees feel welcomed and valued in your organization.
+Use development plans with all your staff.
 Include learning objectives, goals, and other milestones that they would like to achieve within the year.

 - Require successions plans.
 The show must go on!
 What would happen if a key employee hit the lotto and left town tomorrow?
 You will need a plan to get a replacement as soon as possible.
 What will you do if a key employee dies suddenly?
 This is why lots of businesses go to My Key Man Insurance (mykeymaninsurance.com) to take out a relevant life policy and safeguard their business.
 Organizations need to have a plan in place for these types of things.

 - Allow your staff to stretch themselves and develop new skills that support their career goals.
 Make sure these opportunities are low-risk opportunities that don’t have a lot on the line so people can feel like they can fail safely.
 Otherwise the project can cause stress and anxiety, which works against the goal of cultivating and retaining staff.